ArunArumugamD/github-user-explorer/README.md

 ## Database Schema

-The application uses MySQL with the following main table:
+The application uses PostgreSQL with the following main table:

 ```sql
 CREATE TABLE users (